A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Set Up The Research Project

 Crucially, keep this gold-standard subset \emph{strictly held out} from prompt examples, model fine-tuning, and training data to prevent data leakage~\citep{kapoor2023leakage}.
 Leakage can artificially inflate agreement between LLM-generated and gold-standard labels and lead to overly optimistic conclusions about model performance.

 Obtaining such a subset usually requires human annotation.
 In typical SSH research, several scenarios are possible:

 \begin{itemize} \item You already have a dataset with a subset of gold labels.
-These labels may be based on objective information (e.g., authorship, book genre) or expert annotations (often using a validated codebook or rubric). \item You have a validated codebook or rubric and only need to recruit annotators to produce gold-standard labels. \item You have neither of the above and need to develop a new codebook and collect expert annotations from scratch. \item You plan to use a strong (and ideally different) LLM to generate an initial gold-labelled subset, followed by manual verification to save time and resources. \end{itemize}
+These labels may be based on objective information (e.g., authorship, book genre) or expert annotations (often by following a validated codebook or rubric). \item You have a validated codebook or rubric and only need to recruit new annotators to produce gold-standard labels. \item You have neither of the above and need to develop a new codebook and collect gold-standard annotations from scratch. \item You plan to use a strong (and ideally different) LLM to generate an initial gold-labelled subset, followed by manual verification.
+This mixed approach is intended to save time and resources. \end{itemize}

 \begin{headerbox}{Running Example: Rubric for Goal Specificity} Below is the rubric that Gabrielle Martins van Jaarsveld developed by synthesizing prior research and expert input:

 \begin{quote}

 \begin{itemize} \item \textbf{Characteristic Measured:} Goal specificity \item \textbf{Definition:} Goal must be specific rather than general.
 The context and details of the goal should be explicitly described, and all abstract terms are explained. \item \textbf{Scoring Rules:} \begin{itemize} \item \textbf{Not Present (0):} Extremely broad, with no details about what this goal entails.
 States the goal using vague terms without providing any descriptions of what they mean. \textit{Example student response: ``Prepare for the tutorial.''} \item \textbf{Partially Present (1):} States the goal and offers some descriptions of the terms used, however there are still some vague terms which are not fully described. \textit{Example student response: ``Prepare for this week's Friday morning tutorial by reading all the materials.''} \item \textbf{Fully Present (2):} No vague terms which are not described.
 Clearly states the goal and uses clear descriptions to describe exactly what they want to achieve.
 OR Gives a boundary descriptor which offers context to the other ‘unexplained' terms in the goal. \textit{Example student response: ``Prepare for this week's Friday morning tutorial by reading all 5 of the articles which are assigned on canvas.''} \end{itemize}